-The F120 printer utilizes one print head assembly for model and support material.
+The F770 printer utilizes one print head assembly for model and support material.
 The model and support heads are black.
 Once a head has been used for model or support, it can only be used for that designated material (model or support) thereafter.
-The heads are designed for use with a range of modeling materials.
 The heads extrude model material and support material with two identical liquefiers.
 A single blower fan, mounted above the tip liquefier entrances, cools the incoming material at the liquefier entrances.

 Head life is directly related to the amount of build time for the head.
-Heads are a replaceable consumable item and should be changed once the head's odometer reaches 1500 build hours (see "Viewing Head Details" (page 59) for information on head odometers).
+Heads are a replaceable consumable item and should be changed once the head's odometer reaches 1500 build hours (see "Viewing Head Details" (page 69) for information on head odometers).
 You will receive a warning when the head's odometer reaches 1350 build hours, reminding you to order a replacement head as the head is nearing its odometer limit.
 You can continue using a head which has exceeded its odometer limit, but it is highly recommended that you change the head as part quality will be unpredictable.
-The corresponding Head Status Icon will be displayed in its warning state on the User Interface (seeTable 6 (page 57) for icon states).
-The entire model or support head assembly is replaced as a single unit (see "Head Replacement" (page 114) for instructions).
+The corresponding Head Status Icon will be displayed in its warning state on the User Interface (seeTable 6 (page 67) for icon states).
+The entire model or support head assembly is replaced as a single unit (see "Head Replacement" (page 130) for instructions).
 The Head Release Lever locks and unlocks the associated head into or out of its seated position.